raminAudio/Instruction-Tuning-LLM/README.md

 ## What?

-Fine tuning Large Transformer like Flan-T5 for summarization.
+Fine tuning Large Transformer like Flan-T5 for summarization using Instruction Tuning and RLHF.
 And how to Fine them using techniques such as PEFT and LoRA.
 <!-- ![alt text](notebook/reddit_torchviz.png) -->